goiwai/grid.kek.jp/README.md

-This is a repository of grid.kek.jp hosted on the Stratum-0 of cvmfs-stratum-zero.cc.kek.jp.
+This is a repository of `grid.kek.jp` hosted on the Stratum-0 of `cvmfs-stratum-zero.cc.kek.jp`.
+This repository contains configuration files that

 # Usage